dat-ecosystem-archive/dat-js/README.md

 * `options`: These options will override any options given in the Dat constructor.

-### `dat.add([url], [options])`

-Adds a new dat with the given url.
-Joins the appropriate swarm for that url and begins to upload and download data.

- * `url`: Either a `dat://` url or just the public key in string form.
-You can omit the url to create a new dat.
- * `options`: These options will override any options given in the Dat constructor.

 ### `dat.has(url)`

-Returns whether a given url has already been loaded already.
+Returns whether a given url has been loaded already.

 ### Properties